jkk/cantata/README.md

 ### Setup

 To use Cantata, you need a data source and a data model.
+A data source is where your data comes from and gets stored to: a database.
+A data model describes the entities in a system and the relationships among them.

 Let's assume we have a schema like this already set up in a database: